Italy coach Ventura fired after failing to qualify for World Cup

-Italy coach Gian Piero Ventura was fired Wednesday, two days after the Azzurri's failure to qualify for the World Cup.

-Meanwhile, the refusal of football federation president Carlo Tavecchio to resign was met with protest at a summit called to assess the failure.
+Two days after Italy failed to qualify for the World Cup, the head of the country's football federation fired national coach Gian Piero Ventura — while ignoring angry calls to quit his own job.

-Ventura leaves in disgrace, widely criticized for his tactical decisions that left Italy out of football's biggest competition for the first time in six decades.
+Ventura left in disgrace Wednesday, widely criticized for his tactical decisions that left Italy out of football's biggest competition for the first time in six decades.

-A football federation statement said that Ventura is "no longer coach of the national team."
+"I spoke with Ventura today and told him that his services are no longer needed," federation president Carlo Tavecchio said in a brief statement to reporters, adding that he would propose a series of reforms to improve the country's most popular sport.

 Four-time champion Italy lost a playoff to Sweden, 1-0 on aggregate, on Monday.